stashed/docs/docs/addons/etcd/tls-secured-etcd/index.md

 repository.stash.appscode.com/gcs-repo created
 ```

-Now, we are ready to backup our streams into our desired backend.
+Now, we are ready to backup our data into our desired backend.

 ### Backup

-To schedule a backup, we have to create a `BackupConfiguration` object targeting the respective `AppBinding` of our `Etcd` database cluster.
-Then, Stash will create a CronJob to periodically backup the streams.
+To schedule a backup, we have to create a `BackupConfiguration` object targeting the respective `AppBinding` of our `Etcd` cluster.
+Then, Stash will create a CronJob to periodically backup the cluster.

 #### Create BackupConfiguration

-Below is the YAML for `BackupConfiguration` object that we are going to use to backup the data of the Etcd database cluster we have created earlier,
+Below is the YAML for `BackupConfiguration` object that we are going to use to backup the data of the Etcd cluster we have created earlier,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1